Otamatone: Description

 The Otamatone is a synthesizer, the body of which is shaped like an eighth note (quaver) (it also somewhat resembles a tadpole, or a ladle, (お玉杓子 / おたまじゃくし, otamajakushi) being Japanese for tadpole and ladle), with sound emerging from a "mouth" on the notehead.
 It requires two hands to play: while one hand holds and squeezes the "head", the other hand controls the pitch of the tune by placing the finger on a ribbon controller on the stem; a higher position on the stem creates a lower sound.

-The ribbon controller is logarithmic to resemble a string instrument, there is a shorter distance between higher notes than between lower ones.
+The ribbon controller is logarithmic to resemble a string instrument; there is a shorter distance between higher notes than between lower ones.
 Varying the pressure on the head (thereby opening and closing the "mouth" of the Otamatone) creates a wah-wah effect, and shaking the neck (and thereby slightly changing pressure on the head and ribbon) creates a vibrato effect.
 Switches on the back of the head allow users to change octave, turn it off or on, or change the volume.

+A range of frequencies and a rendition of Greensleeves played on an Otamatone Deluxe.

 The structure on top of the Otamatone's stem is called the tail.

 The sound made by this instrument can be compared to the sound of a theremin or jinghu.

 History

 The Otamatone was invented by Maywa Denki, a Japanese art and design group, in cooperation with CUBE Works.

 It was first introduced to the public in 2009, combining elements of electronic music and playful product design.

 While the instrument was initially marketed as a toy, it quickly became associated with experimental music and performance art.

-In its early years, the Otamatone gained popularity within Japan, where its unusual appearance and humorous character appealed to a broad audience.The sliding-pitch design drew comparisons to the Theremin, though unlike the Theremin, the Otamatone required direct physical contact.
+In its early years, the Otamatone gained popularity within Japan, where its unusual appearance and humorous character appealed to a broad audience.
+The sliding-pitch design drew comparisons to the Theremin, though unlike the Theremin, the Otamatone required direct physical contact.

 These similarities helped spark curiosity among music enthusiasts who valued both its novelty and its creative potential.

 By the mid-2010s, the Otamatone achieved international recognition through social media and video-sharing platforms such as YouTube.

 Viral performances and cover songs showcased its expressive range and comedic charm to global audiences.It became especially popular in internet culture, where memes and collaborative performances highlighted its quirky character.

 Over time, the instrument moved beyond its status as a novelty and became recognized as part of the broader category of electronic instruments.